havoud/AWS-Solutions-Architect-Associate/README.md

-# AWS Solution Architect Associate exam's mindmaps and notes
+# AWS Solutions Architect Associate exam's mindmaps and notes
 This repository has been created to provide notes and guidance in prepartion for AWS Certified Solutions Architect Associate (SAA-03) exam.
 The first purpose of creating this repository was to share the mindmaps that I have assigned so much time to create in Xmind software for my exam.
 Then, I wanted to share the sources that I have used for creating this mindmaps and preparing for exam.

 Correspondingly, [first](#which-key-tools-technologies-and-concepts-might-be-covered-on-the-exam) part is the list of AWS services which are included in the SAA-03 exam.